Shailen K. Smith

 pronounced shay-len - he/him

 Hi!
-I’m a first-year Computer Science PhD Student at Dartmouth College working with Professor Adam Breuer.
-I am interested in machine learning theory, data privacy, and natural language processing.
+I’m a second-year Computer Science PhD Student at Dartmouth College advised by Professor Adam Breuer.
+I am interested broadly in AI privacy, robustness, and interpretability.
 I completed my undergrad in May 2024 from Stony Brook University in Mathematics.

 At Stony Brook, I researched human-aware autoencoding LLMs under Professor H. Andrew Schwartz, with mentorship from Adithya V. Ganesan and Nikita Soni.